Nexus Centre City Mall

 Nexus Centre City Mall is a shopping mall located in the South Indian city of Mysore, Karnataka.
 It is the largest in Mysuru.
-The mall is owned and operated by Bengaluru-based real estate giant Prestige Group and is located in the Nazarbad area of Mysore.
+The mall is owned and operated by Nexus Select REIT and is located in the Nazarbad area of Mysore.

 Nexus Centre City Mall houses many international brands' showrooms under one roof, including those of H&M, Apple, Max Fashion, William Penn, and many other.
-The mall is open Mondays through Sundays, including on public holidays from 10:00 AM IST UTC +5:30 and closes at 10:00 PM IST.
+The mall is open Mondays through Sundays, including on public holidays from 10:00 AM IST and closes at 10:00 PM IST.

 History

 Nexus Centre City was opened to the public in February 2018.
 It is the largest mall in Mysore.

 Location

 Nexus Centre City Mall is located at No. 5, Hyder Ali Road, Nazarbad Mohalla, Mysuru.